I am driven by pure freedom—not just the "I work for myself and make my own schedule" type of freedom, but a pure undeniable hyper individualism.

 Why Broke is a Choice?

 The name is blunt and a bit harsh, which is a decent reflection of my personality.
 It's also factually correct.
-We don't choose the financial situation that we are born with but at some point in life we start becoming responsible for our outcomes and our financial management.
-I started very late in life and I was so mad at my self when I finally decided to change, I wanted to embed an uncomfortable level of responsibility in my brain
+We don't choose the financial situation that we are born with but at some point in life we have to take responsible for our outcomes and our financial management.
+I started this journey very late in life, I was in my 30s before I started getting things together, I was so mad at myself when I finally decided to change that I wanted to name this story something that would embed an uncomfortable level of responsibility in my brain

 I was broke because of my bad choices, once I accepted that, then I could make better choices and start making money.